denglinsui/denglinsui.github.io/_posts/read_bayesian/2020-07-19-bayesian-03-Gibbs-Sampler.md

 # Gibbs Sampler

+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/Bayesian/03.pdf" target="_blank">「Bayesian」3 Gibbs Sampler</a>.

 Gibbs sampler is a generalization of slice sampler.
 It isn't limited to the uniform distribution of subgraph.

 Gibbs sampler uses the true conditional distributions, *full conditional distribution*, associated with the target distribution to generate from that distribution.